thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 # Scalability Considerations
 {: #sec-scalability}

-IAKs can be either raw public keys or certified public keys.
+IAKs ({{para-ias-intro}}) can be either raw public keys or certified public keys.

 Certified public keys require the manufacturer to run the certification authority (CA) that issues X.509 certs for the IAKs.
 (Note that operating a CA is a complex and expensive task that may be unaffordable to certain manufacturers.)

-If applicable, such approach provides better scalability properties compared to using raw public keys, namely:
+Using certified public keys offers better scalability properties when compared to using raw public keys, namely:

 * storage requirements for the Verifier are minimised - the same manufacturer's trust anchor is used for any number of devices,
 * the provisioning model is simpler and more robust since there is no need to notify the Verifier about each newly manufactured device,

-* already existing and well-understood revocation mechanisms can be used.
+Furthermore, existing and well-understood revocation mechanisms can be readily used.

 The IAK's X.509 cert can be inlined in the PSA token using the `x5chain` COSE header parameter {{COSE-X509}} at the cost of an increase in the PSA token